Since 1909

 from 5:00 pm to 7:00 pm.

-Bring your favorite cocktail and an appetizer to share.
-Please RSVP Nadine at951-265-3559.
+Bring your cocktail and an appetizer to share.
+Please RSVP Betty at BJKolbe49@gmail.com.
 We look forward to enjoying good company and carrying on the strong community traditions of 100+ years.

 Dennis Sanderson